 I look forward to making these again and trying variations - maybe the mini chocolate chips stirred into the dough!

-4 eggs, separated
+- 4 eggs, separated

-2/3 C. white sugar
+- ⅔ C. white sugar

-7/8 C. all-purpose flour
+- ⅞ C. all-purpose flour

-1/2 tsp. baking powder, plus 1/8 tsp.
+- ½ tsp. baking powder, plus ⅛ tsp.

-1/2 tsp. vanilla
+- ½ tsp. vanilla

-2 C. chocolate chips
+- 2 C. chocolate chips

-1/2 C. mini chocolate chips (optional)
+- ½ C. mini chocolate chips (optional)

-Preheat oven to 400 degrees.
+- Preheat oven to 400 degrees.
 Line two baking sheets with parchment paper.
-Fit a large pastry bag with a 1/2 round tube.
+Fit a large pastry bag with a ½ round tube.

-Place egg whites in a small cold bowl and beat on high until soft peaks start to form.
+- Place egg whites in a small cold bowl and beat on high until soft peaks start to form.
 Slowly add 2 tbsp. of the sugar and continue beating until stiff and glossy.
 In another bowl, beat egg yolks, vanilla and remaining sugar.
 Whip until thick and very pale in color.

-Sift flour and baking powder together on a sheet of waxed paper.
+- Sift flour and baking powder together on a sheet of waxed paper.
 Fold half of the egg whites into the egg yolk mixture.
 Fold in flour and then add the remaining egg whites.
 Refrigerate dough for 10 minutes.

 - Meanwhile, in a double-boiler (or in the microwave), slowly melt the chocolate chips until smooth and shiny.
 Dip half of each cookie into the chocolate, skimming the bottom of the cookie on the rim of the pan so there's not too much chocolate on the bottom of the cookie.
 Place on waxed paper and sprinkle the cookies with the mini chips while the chocolate is still tacky.

-Cool cookies until the chocolate hardens.
+- Cool cookies until the chocolate hardens.
 Store in an air-tight container.